 I landed at Tocumen International Airport (PTY) in the afternoon.
 Passport control was quick and straightforward.
 After grabbing my bag, I met my driver for the 40-minute ride to my hotel in Casco Viejo.
-On the way, I caught glimpses of Panama City’s skyline— sleek skyscrapers rising above the horizon.
+On the way, I caught glimpses of Panama City’s skyline— sleek glass towers rising above the water.
 The city sits at the Pacific entrance of the Panama Canal, bordered by the Pacific Ocean and the canal itself.
 As we neared the center, colorful murals and street art brightened the streets.

 When I arrived at La Concordia Boutique Hotel, I was relieved to find it lived up to its reviews.
 My room was spacious, clean, and inviting, with a large, comfortable bed.
 Two sets of double doors led to a private second-floor balcony.
 There was even a table and chairs—the perfect place for me to enjoy a cup of coffee in the mornings.